njwilson/pycon-2012-packaging-poster/draft/content.rst

 INTRODUCTION TO PACKAGING
 =========================

-TODO: Introduction to packaging in general.
+TODO: Introduction to packaging in general

 PAST/PRESENT